vegaprotocol/documentation/versioned_docs/version-v0.53/node-operators/setup-validator.md

 ### Modify Vega config.toml
 Each Vega validator node needs to be connected to an Ethereum node.
 This allows the Vega node to verify that an event happened on Ethereum (e.g: a deposit or a withdrawal).

-Set the Ethereum node address in the Vega configuration (`path/to/home/config/node/config.toml`):
+Set the Ethereum node address in the Vega configuration.
+The Ethereum node needs to an archive node, as the core uses the `eth_getLogs` endpoint, which is only available on archive nodes.

+Modify the following config in `path/to/home/config/node/config.toml`):

 ```Toml
 [NodeWallet]
   Level = "Info"